Secrets Of Cooking Prime Rib, Tenderloin, And Other Beef Roasts

 For example, take three roasts 4" thick, one of them 5" long, one 8" long, and one 10" long.
 Cook them side by side and they will finish at pretty much the same time because the distance of the center from the surface, i.e., the thickness, is 2" for all of them.
 But if you had a fourth roast only 3" long, it would cook faster because the distance to the center is now 1.5", not 2".

 Cooking time can also vary significantly depending on a number of other variables: Bone on or off, cap on or cap off (see sidebar on the spinalis), how cold the meat is when you put it in the heat, the ambient temp outside, wind, how well your grill holds temp, humidity in the cooker, and how often you open the lid to take pictures for Facebook.
+Just below I give you some rules of thumb for calculating cooking time.
+But remember, it is done when a thermometer tells you, not a clock!
+Here is an article with a detailed discussion of what determines cooking time.

 Finally, here's the recipe!